“How are you able to read so many books?”

 We live in a world where absolutely every idea has been already written about, there are countless books on each possible topic.
 I read yesterday that about 80% of Americans would like to write a book.
 Wow.
 I’m not sure about the exact methodology of this research, though;) Anyway – everyone and their mother writes books nowadays.
 It’s not complicated from the technical/logistical point of view.
 Especially when you self-publish.
 And while it’s brilliant and gives so many people amazing possibilities to express themselves and send their message out into the world – the quality of some of those publications is not the best.

 Chances are you might have found yourself reading something you didn’t feel like finishing.
 And that’s where I’m going to.
 Whenever you think the book you picked up is not for you – either the topic or the writing or something else does not feel good – you have every right not to finish it.
 I know I’m preaching to the choir, but trust me – some people will force themselves to finish what they started even if they feel nauseous even thinking about it.
 So don’t do it.
 That would be my numero uno.

 And here’s the whole list:

-1. think before you commit – Think about why you want to read this book, is it because somebody recommended it, maybe it’s a ‘must-read’, or you need it for some project.
-Whatever the reason is – at least try to get a sense of it before you buy it.
-When you have it in your hands in the bookstore or you’re browsing the Amazon looking for an ebook or audiobook – just read/listen to a couple of pages, make sure it’s written in a way that’s possible for you to digest.
-By the way – I’ve recently read a book by my favorite Marie Forleo – “Everything is figureoutable”.
+Think before you commit.
+Think about why you want to read this book.
+Is it because somebody recommended it?
+Maybe it’s a ‘must-read’, or you need it for some project?
+Whatever the reason is – at least try to get the ‘taste’ of the book before you buy it.
+When you have it in your hands in the bookstore or you’re browsing Amazon looking for an ebook or audiobook – just read/listen to a couple of pages.
+Make sure it’s written in a way that’s possible for you to digest.
+By the way – I’ve recently read a book by Marie Forleo – “Everything is figureoutable”.
 In it, she points out something that’s been dear to my heart for the longest time, and that is:

-My personal reading ritual
+The reading ritual

-If the book is ultra interesting I’ll go back to it for a couple of minutes before going to sleep.
+If the book is ultra interesting, I’ll go back to it for a couple of minutes before going to sleep.